trdastidar/Fisherfaces_On_Hadoop/README.md

     \end{equation}
 where m\_i is the mean for class i and m is the overall mean.

-Each mean vector is of dimension K (= N - C), and this sum is computed as a single machine operation.
-S\_b is a K X K matrix.
+Each mean vector is of dimension K1, and this sum is computed as a single machine operation.
+However, in case of large C, we can choose to run this as a map-reduce job as well.
+The code used in step 5 can be reused for this.
+Feel free to modify this.

+S\_b is a K1 X K1 matrix.

 #### Step 8: Compute the within class scatter ####